Installing a Cast Iron Radiator Cost

 Cast Iron Radiator Supply Costs

-To help you get the perfect radiator sorted, we've got an online tool that lets you build your own custom radiator, so you can choose exactly the size, finish and accessories you want.
+To help you decide the radiator best for you, we've an online tool that lets you build your own custom radiator, so you can choose exactly the size, finish and accessories you want.

-We’ve highlighted the factors to be mindful of when choosing your radiators and detailed how they can affect pricing:
+In the meantime, we’ve highlighted some of the factors below to be mindful of when choosing your radiator that can affect pricing:

 Once you have decided on your new cast iron radiator design and quantity required, there are a few additional costs to keep in mind.
 Depending on the complexity of the job, some of the following extras may be required.